About the WPA at AU

 Why do we perform WPAs?

-A WPA is an important tool that allows us to work with our physical and psychological workplace environment systematically and with focus on prevention.
+A WPA is an important tool that allows us to work to improve our physical and psychological workplace environment systematically and with focus on prevention.
 Employees and managers at AU should be able to enjoy a healthy, positive work environment that is conducive to well-being and job satisfaction.
-A good work environment is a prerequisite for our ability to perform the university’s core tasks as well as to well as attract and retain qualified talented employees.
+A good work environment is a prerequisite for our ability to perform the university’s core tasks as well as to attract and retain qualified talented employees.

 How is a WPA carried out?